32 Unsupervised Learning: Clustering

 The heatmap function that does all this for us:

-Note we do not show the results of the heatmap function because there are too many features for the plot to be useful.
+Note we do not show the results of the two lines of code above because there are too many features for the plot to be useful.
 We will therefore filter some columns and remake the plots.

 If only a few features are different between clusters, including all the features can add enough noise that making cluster detection challenging.
-A simple approach to avoid this is to assume low variability features are not informative and include only high variance features.
+A simple approach to avoid this is to assume low variability features are not informative and include only high variability features.
 For example, in the movie example, users with low variance in their ratings are not really distinguishing movies: all the movies seem about the same to them.
+Similary, in the gene expression example, genes that don’t vary across samples are less likely to be informative of biologically meaningful patterns.

 library(matrixStats)